Get the Standard

 • Bias mitigation in data, design, and deployment

-• Inclusive access across groupd and geographies
+• Inclusive access across groups and geographies

 • Avoidance of harm to vulnerable populations